 Giving Tuesday has the ability to benefit any organization or community across the globe.
 But for that to happen, you need a Giving Tuesday strategy.
 Julia Campbell, Founder of JC Social Marketing, was quoted in an article from Double the Donation as saying, “Plan for [Giving Tuesday] as you would a big in-person fundraising event, with tasks, deadlines and responsibilities…get a group involved and form a Giving Tuesday committee!”

 With a day as important as Giving Tuesday for nonprofits, you strategy is everything.
 As you develop your plan, here are 5 things you shouldn’t miss.

 1. Start Communicating Early

 Social media is a quick and easy way to engage your supporters.
-Sharing updates, success stories, and appreciation leading up to November 28th is key.
+Sharing updates, success stories, and appreciation leading up to Giving Tuesday is key.

 What are you doing on the big day to thank your supporters?
 Have an outreach plan in place for thanking all supporters, big and small.

 The purpose of Giving Tuesday is to celebrate generosity.
 Think of non-monetary ways supporters can donate their time, talent, or resources.
 A great example is one of Hands on Nashville’s past Giving Tuesday campaigns.
 Instead of focusing on monetary donations, they held a city-wide bike drive that collected over 115 bikes.
 They repaired the bikes and gave them to kids in the community as part of their RECYCLE program.

 Giving Tuesday is more than just one day.
 It’s part of a bigger picture of building relationships.
 Sarah Ford, Associate Marketing Manager for America’s Charities says: “Giving Tuesday…is by no means a one-day event.
 It is a movement to encourage giving and celebrate philanthropy.”
 What are you going to do after the date to cultivate the attitudes and actions of your supporters?